 A tummy tuck is generally recommended if you have loose muscles or skin.
 If your only concern is stubborn pockets of fat, then liposuction may be a better option.
-In some cases, liposuction and tummy tuck can be performed together for more comprehensive results; for instance, if you want to flatten your stomach but also get rid of love handles or bra bulge.
+In some cases, liposuction and tummy tuck can be performed together for more comprehensive results; for example, a combination procedure may be recommended if you want to flatten your stomach in conjunction with getting rid of “love handles” or a bra bulge.

 A tummy tuck is a surgical procedure usually done under general anesthesia.
 An incision is made just above the pubic hairline, and curves into the region of the hip bone.
 The length of the incision varies depending on the amount of skin to be removed.
 A small incision is also made around the belly button to free it from the surrounding skin for final positioning.

 The skin flap is then elevated, the underlying abdominal muscles are tightened, and excess lower abdominal skin is excised.
 The position of the navel remains unchanged.
 For optimal contouring, liposuction may also be performed.

 Since a tummy tuck is a complex surgery, it is essential to choose a plastic surgeon who is: